netdata/netdata/streaming/README.md

 In case of parents with multiple children you can select which streams will be compressed by using the same configuration under the `[API_KEY]`, `[MACHINE_GUID]` section.

 This configuration uses AND logic with the default stream compression configuration under the `[stream]` section.
-This means the stream compression from child to parent will be enbaled only if the outcome of the AND logic operation is true (default compression enabled && api key compression enabled).
+This means the stream compression from child to parent will be enabled only if the outcome of the AND logic operation is true (`default compression enabled` && `api key compression enabled`).
 So both should be enabled to get stream compression otherwise  stream compression is disabled.
 ```
 [API_KEY]
-    enable_compression = yes | no
+    enable compression = yes | no
 ```
 Same thing applies with the `[MACHINE_GUID]` configuration.
 ```
 [MACHINE_GUID]
-    enable_compression = yes | no
+    enable compression = yes | no
 ```
 ## Viewing remote host dashboards, using mirrored databases